 expanding the science of river ecology

-- October 2020: The lab visited the Pascagoula River, Mississippi, to select sampling sites for a new project funded by the Eppley Foundation for Research investigating whether flooded forests provide critical habitat for fish in early life stages.
+- Oct 2021: Our lab visited the Pascagoula River, Mississippi, to select sampling sites for a new project funded by the Eppley Foundation for Research investigating whether flooded forests provide critical habitat for fish in early life stages.

 - July 2020: PI Sandra Correa was invited to help lead an initiative to identify Aquatic Conservation Targets for the Amazon.
 This is a collaborative effort with Dr. Elizabeth Anderson (Florida International University) and Dr. Michael Goulding (The Wildlife Conservation Society) sponsored by the Moore Foundation.
 We are creating a network of approximately 20 scientists focusing on three teams: Amazon-Andes Connectivity, Fisheries and Aquatic Biodiversity, and Floodplain Ecosystems.